cinquin/mutinack/README.md

 allocation and garbage collection can limit performance.
 We use the following JVM arguments, that were derived mostly by empirical means and that might need to be adapted for different architectures or usage
-patterns: `-XX:ParallelGCThreads=10 -Xmx15G`.
-With these settings we can achieve a throughput in excess of 3.5 million bases / s on our hardware (processing speed is data dependent).
-Performance can be increased by turning off internal assertions that provide sanity checks; these assertions are kept on by default because the performance gain (which is also data dependent) is in general not substantial.
+patterns: `-XX:+UseParallelGC -XX:ParallelGCThreads=10 -Xmx15G`.
+With
+these settings we can achieve a throughput in excess of 3.5 million bases / s on our hardware (processing speed is data dependent).

+Performance can be increased by turning off costly internal assertions that provide internal sanity checks, using `-enableCostlyAssertions false`; assertions that have a minimal performance impact can only be turned off by editing the code.

 Under FreeBSD or Mac OS X, press control-T (or `kill -INFO` the process) to see a progress update on the standard error stream.